 Abdaal Mazhar Shafi

 Gen Alpha has a deep understanding of the lifecycle of products around them, exposed to conversations at the dinner table about food ingredients and participating in sorting the compost from the recycling.
 As such, Gen Alpha will be seeking out this information as they become consumers.
-“Your story is important, if not more important than the actual products that you’re going to build,” says Abdaal.
+“Your story is as important, if not more important, than the actual products that you’re going to build,” says Abdaal.

 Build experiences before products